-Here are answers to frequently asked questions to help students successfully navigate the Fall 2020 semester, whether they are on campus or online.
-Marianopolis continues to adhere to the latest mandates by health authorities.
+Here are answers to frequently asked questions that will help students successfully navigate remote learning and get access to important information related to the pandemic.
+Marianopolis continues to adhere to the latest COVID-19 protocols from health authorities.

 What COVID-19 prevention measures are in place?

-Here are the COVID-19 prevention measures that the College has put in place on campus for the Fall 2020 semester.
+Here are the COVID-19 prevention measures that the College has put in place on campus.
 They have been crafted to respect public-health guidelines for the higher education sector.
-They may be refined and updated as the term progresses.
+They may be refined and updated as the pandemic progresses.
 We count on everyone’s collaboration to maintain our campus as a safe and healthy environment in which to learn and work.

 - You must use only the main door and swipe your Marianopolis ID card each time you enter and exit the building.

 - You must take care to practice physical distancing and good hygiene.
 Security and College personnel will help to ensure that these preventative measures are respected.

-- If you need to visit the College’s support services on campus, you must make an appointment in advance.
+- If you need to visit the College’s support services in person, you must make an appointment in advance.

-- The COVID-19 symptom self-assessment tool can be used if you think you may have been exposed to the virus or are experiencing any symptoms associated with it.
+- The symptom self-assessment tool can be used if you think you may have been exposed to the virus or are experiencing any symptoms associated with it.